baohouse/labs.baohouse.net/jquery/promise-patterns/index.md

 	deferred.resolve();

-Now you will see the other "Resolved!" message.
+Now you will see the other *Resolved!* message.